p1971/flow.rules/README.md

 Task PersistResults(T request, PolicyExecutionResult policyExecutionResult);
 ```

-Where `PolicyExecutionResult` contains the policy and invidual rule results.
+Where `PolicyExecutionResult` contains the policy and individual rule results.

 `FlowRules.Extensions.SqlServer` contains an implementation that writes the results to SQL Server.